framework-one/framework-one.github.io/source/documentation/4.0/reference-manual.markdown

 This renders the `header` and `footer` items (views) from the `common` subsystem's `site` section and the `menu` item (view) from the current subsystem's `nav` section.
 Inside `menu.cfm`, `local.selected` would be available containing the string `"home"`.

 A controller may call `view()` which can be useful if you have email templates that need to be rendered and sent as part of a request: those email templates can be treated as views and have all the associated `rc`, `local`, etc machinery applied.
+As of release 4.0, a controller may also call `layout()` to wrap a view for such purposes.

 If the argument `missingView` is not specified, and the specified view `path` does not exist, then `onMissingView()` will be called.
 If a string is passed as `missingView` and the specified view does not exist, then the value of the `missingView` argument will be returned.
 This allows for programmatically calculated views to be silently rendered as empty strings if they are not present.
 This can be useful for programmatic skins with optional elements.